Nicholas Georgescu-Roegen: Studying in Paris and London

 Georgescu-Roegen's stay in Paris broadened his field of study well beyond pure mathematics.
 Not only did he attend the lectures of the best statistics and economics professors in France, he also immersed himself in the philosophy of science, especially the works of Blaise Pascal, Ernst Mach, and Henri Bergson.
 Daily life was not easy for a poor foreign student in a great city.
 The meager means he received from Romania could barely support even his most basic necessities, and French students habitually referred to all foreign students by the derogatory term métèques, 'strangers'.
 But his studies progressed splendidly: in 1930, Georgescu-Roegen defended his doctoral dissertation on how to discover the cyclical components of a phenomenon.
 He passed with extraordinary honour. Émile Borel, one of Georgescu-Roegen's professors, thought so highly of the dissertation that he had it published in full as a special issue of a French academic journal.

-While studying in Paris, Georgescu-Roegen learned of the work of Karl Pearson at University College in London.
+While studying in Paris, Georgescu-Roegen learned of the work of Karl Pearson at University College London.
 Pearson was a leading English scholar of the time, with a field of interests that coincided with Georgescu-Roegen's own, namely mathematics, statistics, and philosophy of science.
 Georgescu-Roegen made arrangements to lodge with the family of a young Englishman he had met in Paris and left for England in 1931.
 During his stay in London, his hosts not only accepted Georgescu-Roegen as their paying guest, but also taught him the basics of the English language, in preparation for his studies in the country.